 “CHALLENGE YOUR BELIEF” STRATEGIC ACTION # 3:

-- Redesign a new script for yourself – check out this workbook for my “formula”.
-Remember that the script needs to be true, honest, and specific for it to resonate, and gradually cause the old, untrue script to fade out.
+- Redesign a new script for yourself – remember that the script needs to be true, honest, and specific for it to resonate, and gradually cause the old, untrue script to fade out.

 - Write that script on post-it notes – stick them on your fridge, mirror, anything you look at often – or use sticky notes on your laptop.